 - If a driver violates this section, the fine is $35 but rises to $220 if a collision occurs and the bicyclist is injured5

 How will this law help if you’re injured in an accident with a motor vehicle

 If a motorist violates this vehicle code, and causes an accident where you are injured while riding your bike you have an additional theory of liability when pursuing a claim against the driver.

-According to California Bicycle Accident Laws, if a motorist is negligent when causing an accident, it means they did not exercise due care owed to you.
+According to San Diego, California Bicycle Accident Laws, if a motorist is negligent when causing an accident, it means they did not exercise due care owed to you.
 California’s Evidence Rule 669 says if you can show these four things, there is a presumption the defendant was negligent per se.
 It will be then up to the defendant to prove they were not negligent.6 These are the four things:

 - The defendant violated a statute, ordinance, or regulation of a public entity;